-Benefits can be confusing, leading to problems and increased debt.
-So, it is important that our residents know where they can get trusted information from and who can provide benefits advice at the right time.
+Benefits can be confusing, so, it is important that our residents know where they can get trusted information from and who can provide benefits advice at the right time.
 As the cost of living is increasing, it is important that we support our residents to understand their entitlement and to claim the benefits that could improve their quality of life.